Rounding: Rounding half away from zero

 For example, 23.5 gets rounded to 24, and −23.5 gets rounded to −24.

-This can be more efficient on binary computers because only the first omitted bit needs to be considered to determine if it rounds up (on a 1) or down (on a 0).
+This can be more efficient on computers that use sign-magnitude representation for the values to be rounded, because only the first omitted digit needs to be considered to determine if it rounds up or down.
 This is one method used when rounding to significant figures due to its simplicity.

 This method, also known as commercial rounding, treats positive and negative values symmetrically, and therefore is free of overall positive/negative bias if the original numbers are positive or negative with equal probability.
 It does, however, still have bias away from zero.

 It is often used for currency conversions and price roundings (when the amount is first converted into the smallest significant subdivision of the currency, such as cents of a euro) as it is easy to explain by just considering the first fractional digit, independently of supplementary precision digits or sign of the amount (for strict equivalence between the paying and recipient of the amount).

 Rounding half to even

-A tie-breaking rule without positive/negative bias and without bias toward/away from zero is round half to even.
+One may also round half to even, a tie-breaking rule without positive/negative bias and without bias toward/away from zero.
 By this convention, if the fractional part of x is 0.5, then y is the even integer nearest to x.
-Thus, for example, +23.5 becomes +24, as does +24.5; however, −23.5 becomes −24, as does −24.5.
+Thus, for example, 23.5 becomes 24, as does 24.5; however, −23.5 becomes −24, as does −24.5.
 This function minimizes the expected error when summing over rounded figures, even when the inputs are mostly positive or mostly negative, provided they are neither mostly even nor mostly odd.

 This variant of the round-to-nearest method is also called convergent rounding, statistician's rounding, Dutch rounding, Gaussian rounding, odd–even rounding, or bankers' rounding.